-- 12.9 The landscape impact of Sites 119 was considered through the formulation of the Site Allocations Document.
-The Landscape Sensitivity Study that informed the SAD determined that both sites had a 'medium' landscape sensitivity rating. - 12.10 It is contended that the proposed housing allocation at Saredon Road is able to accommodate the proposed residential led development without causing undue harm to the landscape character and visual amenity of the site and surrounding countryside.
+12.9 The landscape impact of Sites 459 and 562/415 was fully considered through the formulation of the Site Allocations Document.
+The Landscape Sensitivity Study that informed the SAD determined that both sites had a 'low' landscape sensitivity rating.

+12.10 It is contended that the proposed allocation at Pool House Road is able to accommodate the proposed residential led development without causing undue harm to the landscape character and visual amenity of the site and surrounding countryside.
+This is further evidenced through a Landscape and Visual Assessment that has been prepared on behalf of Lovell Homes, submitted in support of the current planning application.